ivangfr/springboot-react-basic-auth/README.md

 | book-api    | http://localhost:8080/swagger-ui.html |                                                     |
 | book-ui     | http://localhost:3000                 | `admin/admin`, `user/user` or signing up a new user |

 > **Note:** the credentials shown in the table are the ones already pre-defined.
-You can signup new users
+You can signup new users.

 ## Demo